Amourspirit/AutoHotkey-Snippit/README.md

 ##Installing AutoHotkey Snipit
 AutoHotkey Snippit can be installed via the [AutoHotkeySnippitSetup.exe][1] installer.
 ###Reqirements
-AutoHotkey Snippit requires .net framework, [AutoHotKey](https://autohotkey.com/) and [Mini-Framework]( https://github.com/Amourspirit/Mini-Framework){:target="_blank"}.
+AutoHotkey Snippit requires .net framework, [AutoHotKey][3] and [Mini-Framework][4].
 All of the requriements are automatically installed by the [AutoHotkeySnippitSetup.exe][1] installer as needed.

 ####Getting Help
-Help can be founnd online <a href="https://amourspirit.github.io/AutoHotkey-Snippit/" target="_blank">here</a> as well AutoHotkey Snippit has a help file wihen it is installed.
+Help can be founnd online [here][2] as well AutoHotkey Snippit has a help file wihen it is installed.

 ###Sharing Snippits
 AutoHotkey Snippit is designed with sharing of snippetsin mind.
 Snippets can be exported and import via the Hotlist Application.